Antunes-Leo/Antunes-Leo/README.md

 ##

 - 🎓 Student of Electrical Engineering in Unioeste - Foz do Iguaçu.
-- 💻 Intern in Itaipu.
+- 💻 Intern at Itaipu Technological Park - PTI.
-- 👀 Interested in Internet of Things, Dynamic Systems, and Robotics.
+- 👀 Interested in Internet of Things, Machine Learning, and Robotics.

 ##